10 High School Graduation Gift Ideas Every Teen Secretly Wants

 7. Mini Projector for Dorm Movie Nights

-A compact mini projector turns any blank wall into a movie theater.
+A compact mini projector (this VISSPL 1080P model turns any dorm wall into a movie theater for under $60) turns any blank wall into a movie theater.
 Perfect for dorm rooms or apartments, it’s great for streaming movies, watching lectures, or hosting chill weekend hangouts with new friends.

 Where To Get It: Amazon, Walmart, or tech gadget retailers